Disclosure: This article may contain affiliate links. Click here for more info.

 These are no ordinary socks.
 Sensoria Smart Socks are infused with 100% textile pressure sensors to inform you in real-time when you are striking with the heel or the ball of your foot.

-The smart garment connects to a light weight anklet which wirelessly relays data during your run to the Sensoria Fitness mobile app.
-You will then get information in real-time such as your cadence and foot landing technique.
+The smart garment connects to a lightweight anklet which wirelessly relays data during your run to the Sensoria Fitness mobile app.
+You then get information in real-time such as your cadence and foot landing technique.

 The smartphone app monitors your run in much more detail detail and provides you with a foot heat-map as well as information on your foot landing, contact time on the ground, cadence, pace, heart rate (when connected with the Sensoria HRM or other devices), speed, distance, altitude gains, GPS track and many other paramenters.
 The app also allows you to tailor your goals and track your progress.

-Under Armour’s first stab at a smart shoe are the SpeedForm Gemini 2 RE.
+Under Armour’s latest stab at a smart shoe are the the SpeedForm Gemini 3 RE.
 Just by looking at them, you would never suspect these sneakers contain a built-in chip inside.

 The most interesting feature of the second generation line is its ability to track fatigue.
-Before heading out for a run, you do a test which consists of performing six jumps.
+Before heading out for a run, the app will ask you to do a “Jump Test” which, Under Armour says, scientifically measures and elevates the awareness of an athlete’s muscular fatigue level.
+The test consists of performing six jumps.
 Technology embedded in the shoes measures and averages the air time of each jump.
 The app then uses this information to let you know whether you should take it easy that day or push hard.

-The miCoach Speed Cell turns your mobile devices into data-crunching performance analyzers.
+The miCoach Speed Cell turns your mobile device into a data-crunching performance analyzer.
 Either using the miCoach training plan or simply tracking your workouts, you will get detailed feedback after every session.

 You can share and compare your stats with your friends or the entire world via Facebook, Twitter or email, and get in-game rewards for your real-life workouts.
 The tracker is compatible with all shoe makes and models.